hugocore/curiosity-code-exercise/README.md

 # Curiosity - The tale of a warehouse robot

-Imagine that this is a project for NASA.
-They have high standards and strict safety requirements.
-Still, using Ruby on Rails develop a RESTful API that can move a robot inside a warehouse.
+In this code exercise, I will work for NASA.
+They have high standards and strict safety requirements, so I won't be easey.
+Still, using Ruby on Rails they asked me to develop a RESTful API that can move a robot inside a warehouse.
 This robot can lift crates and move them from one place to another.

 # Usage

-Run the project with Docker:
+Run this project with Docker:

 ```
 docker-compose build